Linaro/website/_posts/previous/2015-10-20-linaro-appoints-jill-guo-to-lead-greater-china-operations.md

 ---
-author: linaro
-category: news
-date: 2015-10-20 15:25:54
-description: "Linaro announced that Jill Guo has been appointed as the Executive Vice President to head up the companyâ\x80\x99s growing Greater China operations."
 excerpt: Linaro announced that Jill Guo has been appointed as the Executive Vice President to head up the company’s growing Greater China operations.
+wordpress_id: 9547
 layout: post
-link: /news/linaro-appoints-jill-guo-to-lead-greater-china-operations/
+title: Linaro appoints Jill Guo to lead Greater China operations
+description: "Linaro announced that Jill Guo has been appointed as the Executive Vice President to head up the companyâs growing Greater China operations."
+image: /assets/images/content/PR_96Boards_banner_pic.jpg
+author: linaro
 slug: linaro-appoints-jill-guo-to-lead-greater-china-operations
+date: 2015-10-20 15:25:54
 tags:
   - Linaro
   - Linux
   - Linux On Arm
   - Open Source
-title: Linaro appoints Jill Guo to lead Greater China operations
-wordpress_id: 9547
+link: /news/linaro-appoints-jill-guo-to-lead-greater-china-operations/
+category: news
 ---
 Cambridge, UK; October 20, 2015

 Linaro Ltd,  the collaborative engineering organization developing open source software for the Arm® architecture, today announced that Jill Guo has been appointed as the Executive Vice President to head up the company’s growing Greater China operations.